 - an empty wipes container that crinkles

-- your old flip phone you hardly use
+- your old flip phone

-- a rattle he only gets to hold during changes
+- a rattle she only gets to hold during changes

 - sensory or soft books

-Have all your items opened and ready
+Have all your changing supplies ready

-With diaper changes such a challenge as it is, the last thing you need is fiddling with items with your baby wailing and kicking.
+With diaper changes such a challenge as it is, the last thing you need is to find items in the diaper caddy with your baby wailing and kicking.
 Instead, long before you even bring him to the changing pad, have everything ready: